papermerge/documentation/docs/setup/docker-compose.md

 Level 10 is the most advanced.

 Level 1, 2, ..., 10 here are meant to rate only docker compose setups.
-Even the complexity level 10 of docker compose setups are innocent babies 👶 when compared to the basic k8s 🤓 deployments!

-So, my heroes, let's start!

 ## Level 1 - Database/PostgreSQL